michael-brewer-ds/megaline_analysis/README.md

 - Business recommendation: Allocate more advertising budget to Ultimate, target high-usage Surf customers for upgrades, reevaluate current plan limits and overage pricing, and consider introducing a new unlimited-tier plan to better capture heavy data users and improve long-term revenue opportunities

 ## Business Impact
-This analysis informs marketing budget allocation and highlights opportunities to improve pricing strategy and product design.
-Recommendations include shifting focus toward higher-value customers, refining plan structures, and expanding offerings to increase revenue stability.
+This analysis provides a clear basis for allocating marketing resources toward higher-value plans and improving revenue predictability.
+It also highlights opportunities to refine pricing structures and expand product offerings to better align with customer usage patterns.

 ## Dataset
 This project uses a simulated dataset representing approximately 500 Megaline customers.
 The data is designed for analytical practice and models realistic customer activity, plan usage, and revenue behavior.